kaixinguor/CarND-Vehicle-Detection/writeup.md

 The result looks good, because bounding boxes are surrounding the cars instead of the background.

-But the computation is quite slow: it takes around 1.5 seconds to process one image.
+But the computation is quite slow: it takes around 1.5 seconds to process one image with `50%` overlap, close to 6 seconds to process one image with  `75%` overlap,

 Since computing the HOG feature could be one bottleneck for the computation, I tried another searching method provided by the lecture: the idea is to compute HOG image on the whole image only once, and then the hog features for each searching window are computed directly from HOG image.
 The result of using this method in a single scale looks like this.

 ![alt text][image2_3]

-The result has slightly changed since the scale is different.
-But the result is still good enough at this stage and it only costs 0.5 seconds to process one image
+A multi-scale search can be done using this techniques and save a lot of time.
+For example, the same multiscale setting with the first method cost only 1 second (compared to 6 seconds).

+![alt text][image2_4]
+The results of these two methods are very similar but not exactly the same due to the different downsampling strategy.

 ---